 The seat inspection doesn’t show any problem with the inlet valve seats, but both exhaust valve seats have pits in them likely caused by hard carbon deposits being pounded into them.
 These may be shallow enough that regrinding the seats will remove them.
 If they are too deep then the seats will have to be replaced.
 I will let Randy make that call.

-I can see why the exhaust valves leaked as the pits allow leakage.
-But, I didn’t see evidence of why the right inlet valve seat being pitted.
+I can see why the exhaust valves leaked as the pits prevented a tight seal.
+But, I didn’t see evidence of the right inlet valve seat being pitted.
 Nonetheless, it leaked, so it needs attention.

 2019-06-24 Added Resources section.
 Minor editing.